tier2tickets/lovely-logger/README.md

-log.d('This is a debug log entry') log.i('This is a info log entry') log.w('This is a warning log entry') log.e('This is an error log entry') log.c('This is a critical log entry')
+log.d('This is a debug log entry') log.i('This is a info log entry') log.w('This is a warning log entry') log.e('This is a error log entry') log.c('This is a critical log entry')
 try:
     a = 1/0